BA (Hons) in Acting

 The things not covered include practice clothes and footwear, play texts and stationery.

-International students will also need to pay for visa costs; see below under 'Funding your training' for further details about visas.
+International students will also need to pay for visa costs; please visit the UK Visas & Immigration website for further details.

 Funding your training